What is gender discrimination?

 You’ve probably seen gender discrimination in action, whether in person or in movies.
 These are a few examples you’ll see most often:

-Interviews—During your interview, the hiring manager doesn’t ask you about your qualifications, but whether you think your kids will get in the way of you doing your job.
+Interviews— During your interview, the hiring manager doesn’t ask you about your qualifications, but whether you think your kids will get in the way of you doing your job. ( Here's what to do if you're asked illegal questions during an interview .)

 If you experience gender discrimination in the workplace, you have the right to do something about it.
 Here are the steps you need to take to protect yourself:

-Contact the Equal Employment Opportunity Commission—The EEOC helps employees fight discrimination situations like this.
+Contact the Equal Employment Opportunity Commission (EEOC)— The EEOC helps employees fight discrimination situations like this.
 File a charge of discrimination with the EEOC.
 They’ll investigate and, hopefully, help you and your employer meet in the middle.

 For more details on how the EEOC process works and to answer some frequently asked questions, check out our article on sexual harassment.
 While not all gender discrimination is sexual harassment, the same rules apply.